 We also took a decent chunk of time to find the “secret spot” another blogger mentioned.
 I thought “secret” might have been a little exaggeration, but I’m always down for a good photo stop.
 The normal route was close (apparently you just take the steps to the left of Veliki Slap — the big waterfall in the lower lakes — and it’s a 10 minute or so hike up) but I was determined to find it anyways.

 We tried asking for help from a tour guide and an official park employee, but neither had any idea what we were talking about.
 We got ‘that photo was taken with a drone’ and advice to just go back to the main waterfall.

 So instead we took the advice from Miss Tourist and drove up to the spot marked Veliki Slap on Google Maps (around here if coordinates are more your speed: 44.902624, 15.608809).
 We pulled off and parked (probably illegally) and walked around for a bit.
 We ran into a park employee checking tickets, so make sure you keep them on you.

 When we got to the lookout point we thought might be the secret spot, we realized we were on the wrong side of the big waterfall.
 Backtracking we finally stumbled onto a little dirt path right before you go over the bridge (if you are driving up from entrance 1 like we were).
 We made our way down and eventually found the lookout point!

-Even though it took us forever to actually find the spot (though we were determined and it felt a little like a treasure hunt, not even going to lie), IT WAS SO WORTH IT.
-When we got there, a small group was taking photos, but left pretty quick once we got there.
+Even though it took us forever to actually find the spot (we were determined and it felt a little like a treasure hunt, not even going to lie), IT WAS SO WORTH IT.
+When we got there, a small group was taking photos, but left pretty quickly.
 Then we had the whole lookout to ourselves (unlike the rest of the park).